Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The Companies Act 2006 requires all companies to be audited and audits must be conducted by a member of the Institute of Chartered Accountants of Nepal.
-The AuSB developed Nepal Standards on Auditing based on the 2012 ISA, which are to be applied in all audits.
+Statutory audit requirements are established under the Companies Act 2006, which mandates audits for all companies.
+Audits must be conducted by members of the Institute of Chartered Accountants of Nepal (ICAN).
+The AuSB issues Nepal Standards on Auditing (NSA), which are based on International Standards on Auditing (ISA) and are required to be applied in all statutory audits.

 -